kyungrae/study/designing-data-intensive-applications/part2.md

 A system designed for single-threaded execution can sometimes perform better than a system that supports concurrency, because it can avoid the coordination overhead of locking.
 However, its throughput is limited to that of a single CPU core.

-- Every transaction must be small and fast, because it takes only one slow transaction to stall all transaction processing.
+- Every transaction must be small and fast.
 - It is limited to use cases where the active dataset can fit in memory.
-Rarely accessed data could potentially be moved to disk, but if it needed to be accessed in a single-thread transaction, the system would get very slow.
-- Write throughput must be slow enough to be handled on a single CPU core, or else transactions need to be partitioned without requiring cross-partition coordination.
+- Write throughput must be low enough to be handled on a single CPU core, or else transactions need to be partitioned without requiring cross-partition coordination.
 - Cross-partition transactions are possible, but there is a hard limit to the extent to which they can be used.

 #### Two-Phase Locking (2PL)

-Two phase locking is similar, but makes the lock requirements much stronger.
+**Two phase locking** is similar, but makes the lock requirements much stronger.
 Several transactions are allowed to concurrently read the same object as long as nobody is writing to it.
 But as soon as anyone wants to write an object, exclusive access is required.
-In 2PL, writers don't just block other writers; they also block readers and vice versa.
+In 2PL, they block readers and vice versa.
 The lock can either be in shared mode or in exclusive mode.

-The big downside of two-phase locking is performance: transaction throughput and response times of queries are significantly worse under two-phase locking than under weak isolation.
+The big downside of two-phase locking is performance.
 This is partly due to the overhead of acquiring and releasing all those locks, but more importantly due to reduced concurrency.

+##### Index-range locks

-Most databases with 2PL actually implement index-range locking, which is a simplified approximation of predicate locking.
+Most databases with 2PL actually implement **index-range locking** (also known as next-key locking), which is a simplified approximation of predicate locking.
+If there is no suitable index where range lock can be attached, the database can fall back to a shared lock on the entire table.

 #### Serializable Snapshot Isolation (SSI)